lizhiy25/RecipeGenie/README.md

+## Recipe Genie
+Group 116 decides to develop a program that recommends recipes tailored to user preferences and call it Recipe Genie.

+Group Members:
+* Brandon
+* Willis
+* Zhiyu

 ## 0. How to Download the Recipe Genie
 **The Internet connection is required to run this program, and it will not run successfully without the Internet.**
 * There are two ways to download the Recipe Genie.
 You can either click the **green icon** "code", then download the zip document, unzip the file, or copy the link and clone the repository, use JAVA with JDK(The development environment is JDK17) to open the program.